“Beyond the blue horizon, Waits a beautiful day, Goodbye to things that bore me, Joy is waiting for me” …

 Many scenes have light values (exposure value) ranges going well outside the sensitivity of the camera sensor or film.
 Graduated ND filters are very useful in such scenarios.
-For a realistic looking horizon, I recommend tilting the ND filter a little.
-The demarcation of the graduation should not be in parallel to the horizon.
+For a realistic-looking horizon, I recommend tilting the ND filter a little.
+The demarcation of the graduation should not be parallel to the horizon.
 Even the tilt should be in a manner that the lighter end of the horizon gets the lighter portion of the graduated filter.
 This maintains the natural look.
 (For more on ND filters – Neutral Density Filters)

 Placing the horizon in the photograph

 Midway placement in the photograph is a no-no in most cases.
 As I have mentioned earlier, the horizon is a very strong line in most compositions, and it should not divide the frame into two exact halves.
-This is stressing to look at.
+This is stressful to look at.
 Though at times this is exactly what may be required.
 Use your own imagination and decide on what you want to show in your photograph.
 For landscapes, an easy starting point is keeping the horizon at the top third portion of the frame.
-I like to consider the whole composition and then place the horizon in a manner that it balances out the placement of elements.
+I like to consider the whole composition and then place the horizon in a manner that the horizon balances out the placement of elements.
 For photographs where the sky or a tall structure is making up the main subject, the horizon will have to be placed in the lower part of the frame.
 Rule of thirds (Composition Rules – Part I) is a good starting point but learn to step out of it little by little and compose as you feel is right.

 Horizon is not visible

 I remembered an interesting phenomenon in the absence of a clear horizon and other visual clues.
-Near Leh in Ladakh, India, there is a hill road which has been nicknamed as Magnetic Hill.
+Near Leh in Ladakh, India, there is a hill road that has been nicknamed Magnetic Hill.
 The layout of the area and surrounding slopes creates an optical illusion that the downhill road is actually an uphill road.
 Objects and cars on the hill may appear to roll “uphill” in defiance of gravity when they are, in fact, rolling downhill.